alpinelinux/awall/README.md

  **awall activate** \[**-f** | **--force**\]

-This command genereates firewall configuration from the policy files and enables it.
+This command generates firewall configuration from the policy files, superseding the currently active configuration.
 If the user confirms the new configuration by hitting the Return key within 10 seconds or the `--force` option is used, the configuration is saved to the files.
 Otherwise, the old configuration is restored.

+The firewall must already be active when this command is run.

  **awall flush** \[**-a** | **--all**\]